francineeli/francineeli/README.md

 - 👯 I’m looking to collaborate on a project about Python and SQL.
 - 📫 How to reach me: Linkedin.
 - 😄 Pronouns: She/ Her
-- ⚡ Fun fact: I'm also a lawyer.
+- ⚡ Fun fact: I also have a law degree.

 <div>
   <a href="https://github.com/francineeli">